WHO rejects SII's proposal seeking extension of Covishield's shelf life from 6 to 9 months | Business

 The move comes even as India's drug regulator has extended Covishield's shelf life from six to nine months from its manufacturing date.

-In a recent communique to Pune-based Serum Institute of India (SII), the WHO has also asked the firm to formulate the doses with enough titer and/or implement a higher specification at release so that the minimum specification of ≥ 2.5 x 108 ifu/dose is fulfilled throughout the shelf life.
+In a recent communique to Pune-based Serum Institute of India (SII), the WHO has also asked the firm to formulate the doses with enough titer.
 Shelf life is the length of time for which an item remains fit for use.

 The DCGI in a letter to SII in February said it has no objection in respect of 'extension of shelf life of Covishield vaccine' in multi-dose glass vial (10 dose-5ml) from six months to nine months.